dhamma1991/milestone-project-4/README.md

 Through writing a test that tested the expected behaviour outlined above, I found that the expected behaviour does occur provided that the user does NOT have 0 xp when they mark a task as undone.
 So if the user has 20 xp at level 2, and marks an ambitious task as undone, they will indeed go to level 1 with 80 xp.
 However, if the user has 0 xp at level 2, and marks the same task as undone, they will not lose a level.
 In addition, the Django message framework passed through messages saying that the user had both lost and gained a level (at the same time) This was of course not desired functionality, and I was not aware of this bug until I had conducted the appropriate test.

-In order to pass this test I had to make modifications to the toggle_done_status view, mainly by ensuring that the ‘leftover’ variable used within the view is calculated correctly.
+In order to pass this test, I had to make modifications to the toggle_done_status view, mainly by ensuring that the ‘leftover’ variable used within the view is calculated correctly.

 I continued to write more tests, with the end number of tests for the current release of the app numbering 32.
 All tests currently pass.
 ### 7.5.
 Browser and Responsiveness Testing